lydieb92/SQL_Project_Movies_Trends_Analysis/README.md

 # Global Box Office: Pre, During & Post Pandemic (2018-2024)

 To comprehend the pandemic's influence on box office figures, I scrutinized the global gross earnings spanning from 2018 to 2024.

 This process entailed filtering worldwide box office earnings by release year and executing a SUM aggregation to ascertain the total worldwide earnings for each year within the specified timeframe.

--- We aimed to investigate the worldwide earnings from 2018 to 2024 to determine if the pandemic had an impact on earnings over time.
+I aimed to investigate the worldwide earnings from 2018 to 2024 to determine if the pandemic had an impact on earnings over time.

 ``` SQL
 SELECT